microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Provided everything was good, you should now see your scene running in the headset/simulator.

-Alternatively, either Use the Unity Build options or the MRTK Build window to generate the UWP package and run locally on your machine.
+Alternatively, either Use the Unity Build options or the HTK Build window to generate the UWP package and run locally on your machine.

 ## 7.2 Running your project for **HoloLens**